morgan071801/Bay-Mood/README.md

 <p> I wanted to implement the google assistant API which I was able to.
 Implementing the Google API was a big step because now </p>
 <p> I can play games on my speaker and it works just like a google home however, I was not able to get past uniqifying the speaker to
   serve as a journal. </p>

-<p> The videos were to big to include in my GITHUB so see google drive link: </p>

- <p> Howeverbecause my idea required so many APIs I ran into a few rabbit hole errors which felt impossible to get past. </p>
+ <p> However because my idea required so many APIs I ran into a few rabbit hole errors which felt impossible to get past. </p>
- <p> I have posted these below </p>

  <p> Despite following the tutorials below using Dialogflow I was not able to get the front end connected to the back end. </p>